Himalayan Freshwaters Workshop #2

 ICIMOD, Kathmandu, Nepal

-A one-day workshop on Himalayan Freshwater was held at the International Center for Integrated Mountain Development (#ICIMOD) on May 21, 2024.
-This workshop was part of a series of annual workshops, the first workshop was held in India in 2023, and the third workshop is planned to be held in Bhutan in 2025.
-The central theme of the workshop was assessing the services and vulnerability of freshwater ecosystems in the Himalayas.
-The workshop was organized by Nepal Engineering College (nec) in collaboration with the Indian Institute of Technology (IIT Roorkee).
+A one-day Himalayan Freshwaters Workshop was held on May 21, 2024, at the International Centre for Integrated Mountain Development (ICIMOD), Kathmandu, as part of an annual workshop series under the REFRESH project.
+The first workshop was organised in India in 2023, and the third is planned to be held in Bhutan in 2025.
+The central theme focused on assessing the services and vulnerability of freshwater ecosystems in the Himalayas.
+The workshop was organised by Nepal Engineering College in collaboration with IIT Roorkee under the project “Regional Cooperation for Freshwater Ecosystem Services in the Himalayas (REFRESH): Understanding the Influences of Monsoon Variability and Compound Extremes.”
+The following objectives were set for the workshop:

 Mr. Pratik Singh Thakuri